Do What You Can to Ease Side Effects of Treatment for Uterine Cancer

 Eat your biggest meal in the morning.
 Many people getting treatment for cancer find that this is when their appetite is greatest.

 If you can, increase your activity level.
 Doing so may boost your appetite.

 Bleeding from the vagina may be a side effect of surgery to remove your uterus.
-It?s normal to have vaginal bleeding or brownish spotting for one to three weeks after surgery and some spotting for up to about six weeks after surgery.
+It’s normal to have vaginal bleeding or brownish spotting for 1 to 3 weeks after surgery and some spotting for up to about 6 weeks after surgery.
 If you have more bleeding than this, you should let your doctor know.
-Here?s what you can do to cope with bleeding:
+Here’s what you can do to cope with bleeding: